TeaShull/PhytoBSA/README.md

 In the generated plots, you will observe nested gray ribbons illustrating the null model, displaying percentiles (1st, 25th, 50th, 75th, and 99th) at each position.
 These null models are created through a Bayesian simulation process using bootstrapped reads.

 The tool employs chromosome-wise random resampling with replacement to sever the link between phenotypes and genotypes.
-This random resampling, along with the Bayesian simulation, imposes a soft constraint on the simulated values, guiding extreme values towards a reference allele frequency of 0.5.
+This random resampling, along with the Bayesian simulation, imposes a soft constraint on the simulated values, guiding values towards a reference allele frequency of 0.5.
+Additionally, the random draw from the posterior introduces extra variance in the in the simulated read depths.

 ***Null Model Simulation***